I wrote this when son number three was 12. I still have one more 12 to survive… Pray for me.

-If you just sucked in all your breath thinking, “How can she say that?” then I can tell you either have never had a 12-year-old son, or your sweet little boys are under the age of ten.
+If you just sucked in all your breath thinking, “How can she say that?” then I can tell you’ve never had a 12-year-old son, or your sweet little boys are under the age of ten.

 As a mom of five sons, I would testify in a court of law that nothing tests a mom more than a 12-year-old son.
 Nothing.
 I mean NOTHING.

-Watch Captain America together.
+Watch Captain America Together.

-Specifically, watch the scene where the wimpy Captain Rogers is transformed into Captain America.
+The one where the wimpy Captain Rogers is transformed into Captain America.

 Explain to your son, “this is EXACTLY what you are going through right now.
 You are the pre-captain, being pumped full of hormones that will transform you into being the man you are destined to be.
 It will hurt.
 It will cause pain.
 Not just for you but for those of us watching.
 But you will come through the other side.”

-Mom, your job is to help your son through this “gauntlet of change”.
+Mom and dad, your job is to help your son through this “gauntlet of change”.

-- Not when he’s scared.
+- Not when you’re scared.

-- Not when he’s in pain.
+- Not when you’re in pain.

 - Not when sparks fly.

 - yes, He is physically alone in that machine.
 No one can see what he going through.
 But he never quits.